antimof/UxPlay/README.md

 not necessary for UxPlay to claim to be such an old AppleTV model.

 # ChangeLog
+1.45 2022-01-10   New behavior: close video window when client requests "stop mirroring".
+(A new "no close" option "-nc" is added
+                  for users who wish to retain previous behavior that does not close the video window).

 1.44 2021-12-13   Omit hash of aeskey with ecdh_secret for an AirMyPC client; make an internal rearrangement of where this hash is
                   done.
 Fully report all initial communications between client and server in -d debug mode.
 Replace decodebin in GStreamer video pipeline by h264-specific elements.